kudelskisecurity/oramfs/README.md

 An executable will be produced in `target/release/oramfs`.

+# Configuration

+The main configuration file is located at `~/.config/oramfs/oramfs.yml`.
+Existing ORAM profiles can be modified by simply editing that file.
+For example, the ORAM scheme could be changed from `pathoram` to `fakeoram`.
+For a description of all the options, see `oramfs add --help`.
+Note that changing these options probably require re-initializing the ORAM, and therefore, it's not possible to change those options without losing the data in an existing ORAM.

 # Advanced Usage

 Note that `oramfs` requires to be run as root.
 The reason for this is that this software relies on an external